YaelDuarte/appFrankieFinal/README.md

-📱 MyApp
+# MyApp📱
-A new Flutter project — App whith different functions ❤️
+## A new Flutter project — App whith different functions ❤️

-✨ Features:
+ # Features ✨:

 🖼️ Count for an image